Yoko-cyer/Movie-Generator/README.md

 ## User Story

     As A movie lover
-     I want to search movies or use random movie generator so THAT I can watch good movies in desired platform or add as  favourite
+    I want to search movies or use random movie generator SO THAT I can watch good movies in desired platform or add as favourite